Razak Pimpong: Club career

 Pimpong was brought from Ghana to Denmark by FC Midtjylland, and made his debut for the team in 2000.
 He played more than 100 times for FCM, scoring 25 league goals for the club.
 In July 2005, he agreed a move to league rivals F.C.
 København from January 2006.

 Pimpong did not find initial success at FCK.
 His first, and only goal, for FCK came in April 2006, when he scored the deciding goal of the 2006 Royal League Final.
 He came on in the 69th minute and scored the only goal of the game in the 89th minute before he was sent off in injury time for overtly celebrating his goal.

 In 2007, Pimpong was transferred to Norwegian Tippeligaen club Viking FK for a sum reported to be around 4 million Norwegian Kroner.
 He signed a contract keeping him at the club until 2010.

 In February 2009, Egyptian side Al-Masry signed Pimpong from Viking FK.
 A few months later, on 27 July 2009, he signed for Danish club Viborg FF.

 On 24 June 2013, he announced his retirement from professional football, but a month later he regretted his decision and made a six-month deal with the Danish 2nd Division West club Ringkøbing IF.

 International career

 Pimpong was part of the Ghanaian 2004 Olympic football team, who exited in the first round, having finished in third place in group B.

 He was called up for the Ghanaian squad for the 2006 FIFA World Cup in Germany.
 He has played nine games for the Ghana national team, and represented Ghana at the 2004 Summer Olympic football tournament as well as the 2006 World Cup in Germany.
+In Ghana's final group match against the United States, he won a controversial first-half penalty, after referee Markus Merk judged Oguchi Onyewu to have fouled him inside the box while attempting to win a header; the penalty was converted by Stephen Appiah, with Ghana winning the match 2–1 and advancing to the round of 16.

+Personal life

+Pimpong's son Malik Pimpong is also a professional footballer.